falco81/KuroDLCTools/README.md

 # KuroDLC Modding Toolkit

 A comprehensive Python toolkit for creating and managing DLC mods for games using the KuroDLC format.
-The toolkit covers item discovery, ID management, conflict resolution, shop assignment, schema conversion from KuroTools, ID allocation visualization, MDL-to-DLC entry generation, per-mdl asset namespacing for game directories, and 3D model viewing with textures, animations, and scene rendering.
+This toolkit provides utilities for item discovery, ID management, conflict resolution, shop assignment automation, **schema conversion from KuroTools**, **ID allocation visualization**, **automatic MDL-to-DLC entry generation**, and **3D model viewing with textures, animations, and scene rendering**.

 [![Python Version](https://img.shields.io/badge/python-3.7%2B-blue)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-GPL--3.0-green)](LICENSE)

 ---

-## 3D Model Viewer Overview
+## 3D Model Viewer — Changelog

-**`viewer_mdl_textured_anim.py` / `.exe`** — full-featured 3D model viewer with textures, skeleton, animations, physics, controller support, scene mode, FXO shader fallback, video recording, skybox, lighting, mesh focus and highlighting.
+**viewer_mdl_textured_anim.py/exe** — full-featured 3D model viewer with textures, skeleton, animations, physics, controller support, scene mode, and more.

-Ideally associate the `.exe` with `.mdl` files.
-For correct display of textures the viewer expects the standard folder structure relative to the model file.
-For full functionality the model needs all referenced data extracted in the standard game directory layout, including `model_info` and the `.mdl` with animations.
+Ideally associate the .exe with .mdl files.
+For correct display of textures it looks for the standard folder structure.
+For proper function it needs to have all necessary data extracted in the game data structure, including `model_info` and `.mdl` with animations.

 ```
 └───asset